 Today Refugee Action launched Slipping Through the Cracks: how Britain’s asylum system fails the most vulnerable.
 It’s a heart-breaking read.
 They tracked 315 cases of people applying for emergency accommodation and financial section over the past year, and found that the Home Office’s failure to follow existing policies frequently left people homeless and hungry.

-Of the 315 cases supported by Refugee Action or Asylum Support Housing Advice (ASHA) reviewed:
+Out of the 315 cases supported by Refugee Action or Asylum Support Housing Advice (ASHA) reviewed:

 • 50% of applications for emergency support (section 98) were wrongly refused, with 92% of these decisions overturned when challenged;